angelinalblyth/Angies-Music-Shop/README.md

   Some ISell items will be musical instruments i.e. instruments can be both IPlay and ISell.

-6. Create a Shop class, which has a collection of ISell items, called stock.
+6. Create a shop.Shop class, which has a collection of ISell items, called stock.
 In your shop you should be able to:
   -  add items to stock.
   -  remove items from stock.